Our Team

 Within each institution, other colleagues form a community of practice that supports the work of DICE.
 Together with the DICE Lecturer they integrate development and intercultural education in each institution.

-Aoife Titley
+Dr. Aoife Titley

-Aoife Titley is the lecturer in development and intercultural education (DICE) in the Froebel Department.
+Dr. Aoife Titley is the lecturer in Development and Intercultural Education (DICE) in the Froebel Department.
 Before becoming a teacher educator, she worked as an education researcher and a post-primary teacher.
-Her research in the community and voluntary sector includes projects for organisations such as the Irish Traveller Movement, Africa Centre, Debt and Development Coalition, Poetry Ireland, Carlow County Development Partnership and Extern Ireland/ HSE.
-She has also been involved in the design and development of numerous publications for primary schools, for Amnesty International Ireland, and the Moral Education Curriculum of the United Arab Emirates (Pearson).
+Her research in the community and voluntary sector includes projects for organisations such as the Irish Traveller Movement, Africa Centre, Debt and Development Coalition, Poetry Ireland, Carlow County Development Partnership, and Extern Ireland/HSE.

 Dr. Barbara O'Toole